-In race to replace Denny Heck in Congress, three Democratic women step forward
+In race to replace Denny Heck in Congress, a crowded field and some possible firsts

 “We need to address the climate crisis at scale,” Doglio said.
 “I’m the only candidate that has the depth of knowledge and experience in actually passing policies to create our fossil-free future.”

-Strickland, through her work for the Seattle Chamber, represents the more business-friendly wing of the Democratic Party.
-The Chamber got nearly $1.5 million from Amazon to influence last year’s Seattle City Council elections.
+Strickland, through her work for the Seattle chamber, represents the more business-friendly wing of the Democratic Party.
+The chamber got nearly $1.5 million from Amazon to work to influence last year’s Seattle City Council elections.

 “I’m a lifelong Democrat, I was an Obama Democrat, I will ride for that, but I think people want to solve problems,” she said.
 She quoted former presidential candidate Andrew Yang: “Not left, not right, forward, and that’s what people want.”